its-Arish/pet-feeder-project/test and refinements/Test and refinements.md

 ## Testing and Refinements

- In this step, we will analyze the system with a truth table and discuss further refinements that can be made in the future[cite: 83].
-To test this system, we will assume we have 4 inputs and 2 outputs, each with 2 states (0,1), which will give us a combination of 16 possible outcomes ($2^4$)
+In this step we will analyze the system with truth table and we will also discuss the further refinements that can be done in the future.
+Hence, to test this system we will assume that we have 4 inputs, 2 output with  2 states (0,1) , which will give us the combination of of (2^4) = 16 possible outcomes.
+The two outputs are determined by these exact formulas:

  The two outputs are determined by these exact formulas
-*  **Dispense Food (Y) = A AND (NOT B) AND C**: This logic correctly ensures that food is only dispensed when all three conditions are met: it's feed time (A=1), the bin is NOT empty (B=0), and the bowl IS empty (C=1)
+*  **Dispense Food (Y) = A AND (NOT B) AND C**: This logic correctly ensures that food is only dispensed when all three conditions are met: it's feed time (A=1), the bin is NOT empty (B=0), and the bowl IS empty (C=1).
 *  **Alert (Z) = (A AND B) OR (A AND (NOT B) AND C AND (NOT D))**: This logic correctly ensures that the alert is only active high on 5 conditions

 ### Truth Table